1. Design for more effective teamwork - hyper collaboration and agile working

 2. Nurture creative confidence

-- Provide co-creation tools, such as large-scale computing devices, that allow everyone to contribute to and interact with content.
+- Provide co-creation tools, such as virtual whiteboards, that allow everyone including remote participants to contribute to and interact with content.

 - Support the visibility and tangibility of ideas by using partitions and walls as postable, writing surfaces to guide the creative process.